 - 4. Click the "Average Only Similar Files" button. - Note: This averages only those profiles found to the same as the first file, for the given statistical test. - 5.
-Select all of the profiles except the new averaged one, and right click and select "Similarity Test".
+Select all of the profiles except the new averaged one, and right click and select "Compare Profiles".
+Select the "Similarity Test" tab at the top of the window.
+This tab shows the results of the pairwise tests done using the CorMap method.
+On the top is a heatmap of the probability that the profiles are similar, while on the bottom is a list of the pairwise comparisons an the actual probabilities.

-6. The similarity testing window (above) shows the results of the pairwise tests done using the CorMap method.
-Expand the window and the Filename columns to allow you to see the full filenames along with the probabilities.
+6. Expand the Filename columns in the list so you can see the full filenames along with the probabilities.